spdx/spdx-3-model/README.md

 The SPDX model is described using profiles related to the software application.
 The profiles are organized as sub-directories under the ‘model’ directory.
+The model diagram is available in [model.drawio](./model.drawio) file.

 Note: